Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$: The generalized Deligne-Lusztig variety

-The first term is just a point, that is a trivial Deligne-Lusztig variety for $\mathbf H$ as the whole set of simple reflexions in $\mathbf W_{\mathbf H}$ is selected in the parameters.
-The second term is a Deligne-Lusztig variety for the unitary group of size $2\theta' +1$.\\ It turns out that the latter variety is of Coxeter type.
-Indeed, the permutation $\widetilde{w_{\theta'}}$ is the product of exactly one simple transposition of $\mathfrak S_{2\theta' +1}$ for each orbit of the Frobenius.
-Coxeter varieties and their cohomology with coefficients in $\overline{\mathbb Q_{\ell}}$ where $\ell$ is a prime number different from $p$ are well understood thanks to the work of Lusztig in \cite{cox}.
+The variety $X_{\mathbf S_{\mathbf H}}^{\mathbf H}(\mathrm{id})$ is just a point, whereas $X_{\emptyset}^{\mathrm U_{2t+1}(q)}(\widetilde{w_{t}})$ is a Deligne-Lusztig variety for the unitary group of size $2t +1$.
+We observe that the permutation $\widetilde{w_{t}}$ is a \textbf{Coxeter element} in $\mathfrak S_{2t+1}$, ie. the product of exactly one simple reflexion for each orbit of the Frobenius.
+Deligne-Lusztig varieties attached to Coxeter elements are called \textbf{Coxeter varieties}, and their cohomology with coefficients in $\overline{\mathbb Q_{\ell}}$ where $\ell$ is a prime number different from $p$ are well understood thanks to the work of Lusztig in \cite{cox}.
+Before stating the results of loc. cit. we recall parts of the representation theory of finite unitary groups.